Chart Color Schemes

 Cultural Diversity

-The level of cultural diversity witnessed in Waramanga was found to be above average when compared nationally for a number of language and cultural background related metrics
+The level of cultural diversity witnessed in Waramanga was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

 Frequently Asked Questions - Diversity